Maria Theodorakis

-Maria Theodorakis is an Australian actress who has many credits in television, movies and theatre.
+Maria Theodorakis is an Australian stage and television actress who has many credits in television, movies and theatre.
 She is best known for her roles in the television series CrashBurn and Marshall Law.
 She has also had guest roles in many television series including Blue Heelers, Stingers, Halifax f.p., State Coroner and Rush.

 Theodorakis has also appeared in a number of films including The Castle, The Eye of the Storm and Walking on Water, her role in which won her the 2002 Australian Film Institute Award for Best Actress in a Leading Role.

+In 2023, Theodorakis appeared in the Malthouse production of This is Living.
+In 2024 Theodorakis directed the theatre play Eftihia.

+In 2025, Theodorakis appeared in ABC series The Newsreader.